Adult Basic Education

 Local annual reports for the fiscal year ending June 30 are due in November of that same year.
 Updated guidance is published and released in October.

 Local extension applications are due in May of each year.
 Once approved, funding allocations are awarded on July 1, to correspond with the beginning of the new fiscal year.

 Performance and Monitoring

 This page contains information about performance targets, data quality and management, program monitoring and review, and Corrective Action Plans.
-For information about completing Data Desk Audits, please reference the reporting informaiton section of this page.
+For information about completing Data Desk Audits, please reference the reporting information section of this page.

-For more information about negotiating annual performance targets, please refer to the the appendix of the annual extension plan.
+For information about negotiating annual performance targets, please refer to the the appendix of the annual extension plan.

 Corrective Action Plan